The process of writing a novel is as long as a long road showing you nothing but a thick fog of cluelessness.

 All you need are each chapter’s main highlights or thoughts.
 This is where your index cards take their role in the whole process.

 By the way, why do you need to create a novel outline for your works?

-- For your professional editor’s reference when she takes over your work
+- For your professional editor’s reference, when she takes over your work

-By borrowing his idea of dividing the plot planning into 3 sections, I come up with “3-Act Storytelling Technique,” wherein you follow the 3 parts in the planning process, namely: Seek, Achieve, and Lose.
+By borrowing his idea of dividing the plot planning into 3 sections, I developed the “3-Act Storytelling Technique,” wherein you follow the 3 parts in the planning process: Seek, Achieve, and Lose.

-I got this idea from observing mostly used techniques published authors apply in their books.
+I got this idea from observing used techniques published authors apply in their books.
 And by doing this over the years, I summarize everything with the image below.

-The moment they see your book on the bookshelves, the readers will see your book and buy.
+The moment they see your book on the bookshelves, the readers will know the book and buy it.
 This is the mind map of the publishing industry.

-The point is, your book title must speak the plot itself.
-This is why your premise is important, which I mentioned earlier in the post.
+The point is your book title must speak for the plot itself.
+This is why your premise is essential, which I mentioned earlier in the post.

 The generated titles don’t necessarily become your final book title.
 It’s just to give a picture of your book in words based on how you perceive the story as a whole.